jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-03.md

 She was right.
 Ethan was playing like he had something to prove, going for the spectacular instead of the safe.
 And it was working—he'd assisted on Tyler's goal five minutes in, nearly scored twice himself—but Sophia could see Coach Richards yelling from the bench about something.

+The second period started with even more intensity.
+Ethan won the faceoff, passed back to the defense, then immediately drove toward the net.
+The opposing center tried to check him—hard, into the boards—but Ethan bounced off like he'd barely felt it and was back on the play in seconds.

+"He's playing angry," Maya said, leaning forward.
+"Look at his face."

+Sophia looked.
+Maya was right.
+Ethan's jaw was set, his movements sharper than usual, almost aggressive.
+Every shift, he was going hard—backchecking with intensity, finishing every check, playing forty-five seconds when most players could barely handle thirty.

+On his third shift of the period, he nearly got in a fight.
+The opposing defenseman had been targeting him all game—small hooks, slashes when the refs weren't looking.
+This time, after Ethan beat him wide and nearly scored, the guy cross-checked him from behind.

+Ethan spun around fast, dropping his gloves halfway before Tyler grabbed him, pulling him away.
+The ref called a penalty on the other team—two minutes for cross-checking—but Ethan skated to the bench still burning with adrenaline.

+"Intensity's good," Sophia heard Jordan say from a few rows behind them.
+"But he needs to channel it better or he's gonna get himself suspended."

+Coach Richards was clearly saying the same thing, based on his gestures.
+But when Ethan came back out for the power play, he was even more focused—controlled aggression instead of wild energy.

+And that's when everything changed.

 Then, eight minutes left in the second period, it happened.

 Ethan stole the puck at center ice, deked past one defender, then another.
 Instead of passing to Jordan who was wide open, he went for it himself—full speed, one-on-one with the goalie.
 Time seemed to slow down.
 The defenseman was closing fast.
 Ethan should pull up, make the safe play.

 Instead he went high glove side, impossible angle, and the puck went in so fast the goalie never moved.

 The arena exploded.
 Sophia was on her feet screaming before she realized she'd stood up.
 Maya was yelling beside her, candy flying everywhere.
-On the ice, Ethan's teammates mobbed him, but he was skating toward their section, pointing directly at Sophia through the celebration.
+On the ice, Ethan's teammates mobbed him—Tyler jumping on his back, Jordan pounding his helmet—but through the celebration, Ethan was already looking up.

+His eyes found hers in the crowd.
+Found her specifically, like he'd known exactly where she was sitting.
+Time seemed to stretch as he skated toward their section, his teammates still celebrating around him.

+Then he pointed.
+Directly at her.
+Not vague, not general—his arm extended, his finger aimed right at her face, and he was smiling that real smile, the one that wasn't performance.

+Everything went sharp at the edges—the way it did before a tournament serve, her body deciding fight or flight without asking permission.
+The noise of the arena faded to white noise.
+Her hands went to her mouth without conscious decision, and she felt heat everywhere—chest, neck, cheeks, her whole torso trying to protect something.

-"Oh my god," Maya said.
+"Oh my god," Maya said beside her, grabbing her arm.
 "Did he just—"

-"He did," Sophia whispered, still standing, heart absolutely thundering.
-"He just dedicated that goal to you.
-In front of everyone.
-Including Becca."
+"He did," Sophia whispered, still standing, still staring.
+Her whole body was pulsing now, her heartbeat too loud, too fast.
+She couldn't hold still.
+"He just—in front of everyone—"

+Around them, phones were up.
+So many phones.
+Recording, filming, taking photos.
+This moment was being captured from every angle, would be on Instagram Stories within minutes, probably already being texted to group chats.
+Sophia felt exposed, seen, claimed in the most public way possible.

+On the ice, Tyler had noticed where Ethan was pointing and started laughing, shoving Ethan toward the bench.
+Jordan was grinning, shaking his head.
+The whole team had seen it.
+Everyone in their section had definitely seen it.

-Sophia finally looked across the arena.
-Becca was standing too, clapping, but her expression was confused.
-She'd seen where Ethan was pointing.
+And across the arena—Sophia's eyes finally tracked there—Becca was standing too, clapping, but her smile had frozen.
+Her head turned, following Ethan's point, finding Sophia in the crowd.

+Their eyes met for one horrible second.
+Becca's expression shifted—confused, then understanding, then hurt.
+Before her friend beside her said something and she sat down.

-"I need to sit down," Sophia said faintly.
+"I need to sit down," Sophia said faintly, sinking back into her seat.
+Her legs felt like water.
+She couldn't stop trembling.

-"You need to process what just happened."
+"You need to process what just happened," Maya said, sitting too but keeping her hand on Sophia's arm—grounding, supportive.
+"He just claimed you.
+Publicly.
+In front of his girlfriend, his team, everyone.
+That wasn't subtle, Sophie.
+That was a declaration."

+Sophia couldn't breathe right.
+The arena was still celebrating—horn blaring, crowd cheering—but all she could feel was the weight of that point.
+The deliberateness of it.
+The way Ethan had found her eyes first, like he'd needed her to know it was for her.

 "He was just excited.
 It doesn't mean—"